PaddlePaddle/docs/docs/guides/processing_en.md

 # Processing

-Overfitting may be encountered in training, and one of the solutions is to do data preprocessing on the training data.
+Overfitting sometimes happened in training, and one of the solutions is to do data preprocessing on the training data.
 The data transform API is in `paddle.vision.transofrms.*`.
 This tutorial introduces two ways to use it, one is based dataset Paddle provided and the other is a custom dataset.

 ## 1. Dataset Paddle provided